inab/OpenEBench_scientific_visualizer/README.md

 Add JS cdn for D3 and jquery and the build file which you can download from build/build.js and tag it into your html.
 You can then call the `load_scatter_visualization()` function.

 The HTML file should look like [this](./index.html)

-### Attributes that can be set on the _<div\>_ tag

--   data-id : the official OEB id of the aggregation dataset you want to visualize.
--   toTable: should be set to true/false depending whether you want to view the classification table in the right or not.
--   class: should always be *'benchmarkingChart_scatter'*
--   data-api-url: Should always contain the full API URL e.g. https://openebench.bsc.es/api/scientific/graphql

 ## Live Demo